 Kirkpatrick Level 1 Evaluation Examples

-They have an important role to play in helping you develop engaging training, without which learning will be impaired, and the higher levels of training evaluation will be compromised.
+Even though Level 1 Evaluation (training feedback forms) won’t raise an eyebrow in the boardroom, don’t dismiss them as lightweight.
+They have a role to play in helping you design engaging training, without which learning will be impaired and the higher levels of training evaluation will be compromised.

 - Did you receive the pre-programme joining instructions?